-"Over here!" comes the answer, and Elizabeth runs to greet Mary.
+"Over here!" comes the answer, as Elizabeth runs to greet Mary.

-"I've - I've - got - got - the - the - most - most - exciting - news - news !" they both exclaim in unison, excitedly sharing their good news with each other.
-Now to the male mind this seems like so much noise and confusion, with two people talking at once and seemingly nobody listening.
+"I - I - have - have - the - the - most - most - exciting - exciting - news - news!" they both exclaim in unison, excitedly sharing their good news with each other.
+Now to the male mind this usually sounds like so much noise and confusion, with two people talking at once and seemingly nobody listening.
 Elizabeth - my wife, that is, not Mary's cousin - continually reminds me that this is a male phenomenon, that by contrast females do not see this kind of dual conversation as a problem, that they are accustomed to multiple simultaneous conversations.
-I guess she's right - I'm reminded of my earlier images of teenage girls - you know how they tend to travel in tight little groups, giggling and conspiring in whispers, and when one turns the whole group turns with a flash of colour like a school of fish.
-(Teenage boys do the same, sort of, but their groups tend to be more like a herd of sea lions, all pushing and shoving and noise.)
-These days it's even more accentuated online - I'm amused to watch my granddaughter Genevieve's "conversations" with her friends on Facebook with the mindbending rapid-fire shifts and more abbreviations and code language than a cold-war spy!
+I guess she's right - I'm reminded of memories of gaggles of teenage girls - you know how they tend to travel in tight little groups, giggling and conspiring in whispers, and when one turns the whole group turns with a flash of colour like a school of fish.
+(Teenage boys do something similar, but their groups tend to be more like a herd of sea lions, all pushing and shoving and noise.)
+These days it's even more accentuated online - I'm amused to watch "conversations" on Facebook with mind-bending rapid-fire shifts and more abbreviations and code language than a cold-war spy!
 In any event, this scene from Luke's gospel highlighting the encounter between Elizabeth and Mary has for me the flavour of a "girl group" or perhaps even a 'chick flick'.

-Now please understand that with that statement I have no intention of demeaning either Mary or Elizabeth, or women in general, or for that matter even Luke.
-But for me this particular scene that Luke uses as a bridge between the birth story of John the Baptist and the birth story of Jesus describes in a wondrously real way the excitement of two women sharing profound personal secrets.
-The realistic characterizations here give this story a huge stamp of authenticity, and illustrate Luke's insight into the incident, an insight so complete and so detailed that he must have heard the story from at least one of the women many, many times.
+Now please understand that with that statement I have no intention of demeaning either Mary or Elizabeth, or women in general, or that genre of movies, or for that matter even Luke.
+For me this particular scene that Luke uses as a bridge between the birth story of John the Baptist and the birth story of Jesus describes in a wondrously real way the excitement of two women sharing profound personal secrets.
+The realistic characterizations here give this story a huge stamp of authenticity and illustrate Luke's insight into the incident, an insight so complete and so detailed that he must have heard the story from at least one of the women many, many times.